Jury Trial or Bench Trial

 What is a Bench Trial in Arizona?

 A “Bench Trial” is a trial to the judge.
 All misdemeanors (except the seven (7) listed above) will be bench trials.
 The benefit of bench trials is that judges do not necessarily take the officers’ word for face value.
 They have been around long enough to know which officers are “straight shooters” and which ones tend to exaggerate.
 In addition, they will know good police investigation versus bad police investigation.
 The down side of a bench trial is that without a good private attorney, the conviction rates are much higher.
 (Studies have shown that 20% higher than with jury trials).
 A good defense attorney will put on a skilled case.
-It also lends the Defendant credibility based on who they have hired as their attorney (i.e., the Law Offices of David Michael Cantor, P.C.).
+It also lends the Defendant credibility based on who they have hired as their attorney (i.e., DM Cantor, ).